nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

  8. ln -s wordpress/2.3.2/ cats
 </pre>

-It&#8217;s still a manual process, but it should take me all of thirty seconds.
-I&#8217;m okay with that.
-As long as I remember there&#8217;s a README file, that is!
+It's still a manual process, but it should take me all of thirty seconds.
+I'm okay with that.
+As long as I remember there's a README file, that is!